sofiawallq/battling-ships/README.md

 * Some of the biggest issues I had to solve were issues with the score counting, which in the end turned out to be because of some whitespace causing trouble.
 The score also started counting from 1 instead of 0 for some time.

 * The most hair loss was caused by the functions to give the player a new guess when they had already guessed for those coordinaties, in the end there was an issue with the calling of the handle_shot function that I managed to solve in the end.

+* At the last manual testings I noticed that the program didn't always print out 17 ships on my board,

 * I had some problems with GitPod not running as it should in the local terminal in the beginnig of the project - so to start with there were some copy + paste from working with the project in [replit](https://replit.com/) as well, but that solved itself after a while luckily.